-Reactive airways dysfunction syndrome (RADS) describes breathing problems that develop after a single exposure to high levels of an irritating vapour, fume, or smoke.
+Reactive airways dysfunction syndrome (RADS) describes breathing problems that develop after a single exposure to high levels of an irritant gas, smoke, fumes or vapours.

-- Moments after inhaling the irritant, asthma-like symptoms such as chest tightness, wheezing, cough and dyspnoea (shortness of breath or breathlessness) develop.
+- Moments after inhaling the irritants, asthma-like symptoms such as chest tightness, wheezing, cough and dyspnoea (shortness of breath or breathlessness) develop.

-- Symptoms can range from mild to severe or even fatal.
+- Symptoms can range from mild to severe and can last for months to years, or even be fatal.

-- In some cases, it can be hard to diagnose and is assumed to be asthma.
+- It can be hard to diagnose RADS and often the condition is assumed to be asthma.

-- RADS can be an extremely debilitating condition.
-In some people, everyday smells and irritants like smoke, dust, petrol fumes, laundry detergent or perfume can trigger a life-threatening reaction.
+- RADS can be an extremely debilitating condition as everyday smells and irritants like smoke, dust, petrol fumes, laundry detergent or perfume can trigger a life-threatening reaction.

 Anyone can get RADS.
-It is caused by a high exposure to chemicals, smoke, fumes or vapours.
+It is caused by a high exposure to irritant gas, smoke, fumes or vapours.
 This can be from a chemical spill, leak or a fire.
 RADS usually develops quickly and often symptoms stay for a long period of time.

-People in certain occupations are at higher risk of exposure, such as:
+People who are in certain occupations are at higher risk of exposure to irritants.
+These include: